 To help Government and LEPs develop policies relating to these issues, the first evidence review of the What Works Centre for Local Economic Growth looks at ‘what works’ in providing employment training support to individuals currently on the margins of the labour market.

 What did the evidence review find?
 The first and most important finding is that employment training can have a positive impact on people’s income and employment prospects.
 Given some commentators’ scepticism about active labour market programmes, this is an important confirmation.

 The review also suggests some ‘best bets’ – things that tend to work in the employment training policy field based on the best available impact evaluations.
 For example, shorter programmes tend to have a better impact than longer ones, and involving employers improves outcomes as well.
-You can read more about the detailed findings and how to use them here.

 The review’s findings raise several issues that have implications for some of the policy debates that are currently on-going between national and local policy makers as part of the SEP and Growth Deals process.

 The first issue relates to the design and delivery of employment training policy.
 Surprisingly the review didn’t find any conclusive evidence one way or another as to whether the delivery of the employment training programmes was ‘better’ when done by local versus national organisations.
 This is significant given the ongoing debates within city deals, single local growth fund deals, the work programme and community budget pilots about who is best placed to design and deliver employment training programmes.
 Too much of these debates has focused on who should design the policy rather than what the characteristics of the policy should be and how it will be delivered.